mku11/Salmon-AES-CTR/README.md

 	}, IRealFile.autoRename, (file, ex) -> {
 		// file failed to import
 	});
-// get for the file:
+// use the virtual filesystem API to get the file:
 SalmonFile file = drive.getVirtualRoot().getChild("file.txt");
 // now read from the stream using parallel threads and caching:
 SalmonFileInputStream inputStream = new SalmonFileInputStream(file, 4, 4 * 1024 * 1024, 2, 256 * 1024);